lupantech/ineqmath/README.md

 | vLLM           | Various vLLM-supported models, for example, `Qwen3-4B` and `QwQ-32B`.
 You can also use local checkpoint models for customization and local inference. | [vLLM Models](https://docs.vllm.ai/en/latest/models/supported_models.html) | [Test](models/scripts/run_test_data_vllm.sh) / [Dev](models/scripts/run_dev_data_vllm.sh) |

-> Note: If you are using TogetherAI models, please ensure you have the prefix 'together-' in the model string, for example, `together-meta-llama/Llama-4-Scout-17B-16E-Instruct`.
-For vLLM models, please see the [example script](https://github.com/lupantech/ineqmath/blob/main/models/scripts/run_test_data_vllm_qwen3_4b.sh) for usage.
+> Note: If you want to run other models from the supported model family, you could substitute or add the model engine name in `ENGINES` of the example scripts, and then run it.
+If you are using TogetherAI models, please ensure you have the prefix 'together-' in the model string, for example, `together-meta-llama/Llama-4-Scout-17B-16E-Instruct`.
 For other custom engines, you can edit the [factory.py](https://github.com/lupantech/ineqmath/blob/main/models/engines/factory.py) file and add its interface file to add support for your engine.
 Your pull request will be warmly welcomed!

 <a id="dataset-overview"></a>